-As the 1915Çanakkale Bridge and Motorway Project, our journey began after the Environmental Impact Assessment (EIA) complying with the national legislation, and continued with the launch of an Environmental and Social Impact Assessment (ESIA) study conducted in compliance with the IFC (International Finance Corporation) Standards and the Equator Principles.
-In consideration of the strict criteria of the said standards, environmental and social risks and impacts related to our Project have been ascertained in a more extensive fashion.
+At the 1915Çanakkale Bridge and Motorway Project, after the Environmental Impact Assessment (EIA) study complying with the national legislation, an Environmental and Social Impact Assessment (ESIA) study is conducted in compliance with the IFC (International Finance Corporation) Standards and the Equator Principles.
+In consideration of the strict criteria of the aforementioned standards, environmental and social risks and impacts related to our Project have been ascertained in an extensive fashion.

 Having achieved further clarification of our environmental and socials risks and impacts, an Environmental and Social Management Plan (ESMP) was developed to ensure effective management of the process.
 Created with the “mitigation hierarchy of risks and impacts” approach aiming to prevent the risks and impacts if technically and financially applicable, and to offer compensation or remedies in cases where this is not possible, this document has formed the basis of our Project’s Environmental and Social Management System (ESMS).

-Project E&S Policy, ESIA Report, ESIA Non-Technical Summary and the ESMP documents are shared with you on this page.
+Project Environmental and Social Policy, ESIA Report, ESIA Non-Technical Summary and the ESMP documents are shared with you on this page.

 - Health, Safety, Security, Social and Environmental Policy